maniaplanet/documentation/importer/importer_mesh.md

 ---
 layout: static
-title: Mesh import help
+title: Mesh import
-description: Mesh import help
+description: Mesh import
 ---
-Mesh import
-==

 You can import meshes from the fbx file format (**maximum version 2014.1**)
 Importer has been tested with files exported from Blender and 3dsMax (with Fbx 2012.2 exporter, available at http://usa.autodesk.com/fbx/)